rosshemsley/fcos/README.md

 _A model implementing 2D object detection in images, trained on Cityscapes_

-This is a pure python implementation of the fully convolutional one-stage anchor free FCOS algorithm.
+This is a pure Python 3.8 implementation of the fully convolutional one-stage anchor free FCOS algorithm.
 It has been slightly adapted from the original paper [FCOS: Fully Convolutional One-Stage Object Detection](https://arxiv.org/pdf/1904.01355.pdf).